 The Greek word translated testing is dokimazo.
 Dokimazo means to examine and test to approve something as genuine.
-In the first century, when a clay plot was fired in a kiln and came through the fire unbroken, it was stamped dokimazo.
+In the first century, when a clay pot was fired in a kiln and came through the fire unbroken, it was stamped dokimazo.
 It was approved.

 Testing produces endurance.
 The Greek word translated endurance is hupomone.
 Hupomone is “unswerving constancy” (Barclay).

 Hupomone is not simply the ability to bear things; it is the ability to turn them into greatness and into glory.”
-Hupomone is the quality which makes a man able, not simply to suffer things, but to vanquish them (Barclay).
+Hupomone is the quality that makes a man able, not simply to suffer things, but to vanquish them (Barclay).

 REFLECT & PRAY

-The great composer Beethoven became deaf before he wrote his masterpiece the 9th symphony.
+The great composer Beethoven became deaf before he wrote his greatest masterpiece the 9th symphony.
 At its first performance, when he was finished conducting, he had to be turned around to see the ecstatic, jubilant response of the audience.
 Knowing he was going deaf, he said, “I will take fate by the throat; it will never bend me completely to its will” (Beethoven).

 Father my faith is defective.
-Thank you for putting me in the situations that test me and try me so that I might become mighty in spirit.
+Thank You for putting me in the situations that test me and try me so that I might become mighty in spirit.

 More than once, the disciples found themselves in the midst of a terrible storm at sea (Mark 4:35-41, Matthew 8:23-27).
 This time it was Jesus that directed them to take the boat across the sea.
 He knew of course that the storm was coming.
 He was totally at peace and rest and actually fell asleep.
 When the storm came the disciples were terrified.
 Storms on the sea of Galilee were nothing new.
 And those of them that were fishermen had no doubt encountered them many times.
 However, this one was horrendous, and they thought they were going to die.
-But in this instance it was intended to test and strengthen their faith.
+But in this instance, it was intended to test and strengthen their faith.

 38 Jesus was sleeping at the back of the boat with his head on a cushion.
 The disciples woke him up, shouting, “Teacher, don’t you care that we’re going to drown?”